angular-schule/website-articles/blog/2025-06-aio-resources/README.md

 # What happened to the Angular Resources?

-With the move from the old `angular .io` website to the new site at [angular.dev](https://angular.dev), not everything made the jump.
+With the move from the old `angular.io` website to the new site at [angular.dev](https://angular.dev), not everything made the jump.
 One particular gem that's now missing: the official list of Angular resources.

 Remember this one?